Although headaches are a common symptom of brain tumors, the vast majority of headaches have other causes.

 Most headaches do not indicate a brain tumor.
 Experiencing a headache from time to time is rarely a medical emergency.
 However, a brain tumor can lead to severe and persistent headaches.

-In this article, we discuss the difference between regular headaches and those due to brain tumors.
-We also cover other signs of brain tumors and when to see a doctor.
+This article discusses the difference between regular headaches and those due to brain tumors.
+It also covers other signs of brain tumors and when to see a doctor.

-About 50% of people with a brain tumor experience headaches, according to the American Brain Tumor Association.
+About 50% of people with a brain tumor experience headaches, according to the American Brain Tumor Association (ABTA).

 However, brain tumors cause a specific type of headache that is different than migraine or tension-type headaches.

-Headaches due to a brain tumor have the following characteristics:
+Headaches due to a brain tumor generally have the following characteristics:

 • unusually severe or persistent, especially in people with no history of severe or chronic headaches